 Many premedical parents ask me where their child should attend college.
 The most common question is: “Should my child attend a prestigious college where ‘As’ are more difficult to earn or go to a college or university that is considered less prestigious but where high grades may be easier to earn?”
 The answer to this question is not easy.

 What is most important with regard to medical school admissions is academics.
-A high GPA (3.9) and a strong MCAT score (above 30 with a good distribution) are the most important factors for an application to be considered for review by an admissions committee.
+A high GPA (3.9) and a strong MCAT score (above 510 with a good distribution) are the most important factors for an application to be considered for review by an admissions committee.
 I have seen people who went to outstanding colleges but earned 3.3s or so who had difficulty gaining admission to medical school.
 Thus, students with similar MCAT scores but with higher GPAs from less prestigious undergraduate colleges may receive more interviews (and thus more acceptances) than the student who went to a top ranked college but had a lower GPA.
 In the ideal world, however, it is best to attend the most prestigious college and earn the highest grades there with an MCAT score to match.

 The emphasis in medical school admissions now is diversity.
 So, beyond the basic premedical prerequisites, students should major in what interests them most.
 Majoring in something other than biology or chemistry would be looked upon favorably by admissions committee members.
 It is always wise, however, to take upper level science classes regardless of the student’s major to demonstrate academic excellence in the sciences.
 I also suggest that all premedical students take biochemistry and, if possible, statistics; Medical schools like to see these courses on transcripts.